scsptc/scsupdate/README.md

 **Hint:** if you get a *permission denied* error, you normally have to add the user to the group dialout!
 ```
-sudo usermod -a -G dialout username
+sudo adduser $USER dialout
 ```
-replace *username* with your user name.

-**Log out and log in again to activate the changes!**

-Tested on:
-- Debian 10
-- Ubuntu 20.04
-- Raspberry Pi OS Lite May 7th 2021
+**You must log out and back in before these group changes come into effect!**